F0RSV1NNA/DMA-Templates/README.md

 Ensure you configure your `config.cfg` file with the correct settings for your specific KMbox.\
 Without proper configuration, the KMbox will not connect.

+you can find more documentation inside the `kmboxnet.h` & `kmboxnet.cpp` files inside the "/KmBoxNet" folder\
+(i translated the comments from chinese to english)

 ## ImGui Info
   TBD...